climateengine/spfi-docs-public/README.md

 The notebooks must be able to run in a minimal Jupyter environment such as [Google Colab](https://colab.research.google.com/) or [Binder](https://mybinder.org/) without assuming that any additional Python packages are installed.
-**Many geospaital Python packages such as GDAL, Cartopy, etc. are not pre-installed in these environments.**
+**Many geospatial Python packages such as GDAL, Cartopy, etc. are not pre-installed in these environments.**

 To work around this, Python packages (and Ubuntu `apt` packages) used in the notebooks must be installed in the notebook itself.

 ##### Installing Python Packages